stephengold/Maud/README.md

 ### Loading (or importing) models from assets

-Models are loaded from assets, which can be located either in the Java classpath (built into Maud) or in the local filesystem.
+Models are loaded from assets, which can be located either in the Java classpath (built into Maud) or in a local filesystem.

-Before loading an model from the local filesystem, you must specify a where the model's assets are located: select "Settings -> Asset locations -> Add", then navigate to the asset folder (typically it contains a "Model" subfolder),
+Before loading a model from alocal filesystem, you must specify a where the model's assets are located: select "Settings -> Asset locations -> Add", then navigate to the asset folder (typically it contains a "Model" subfolder),